Patients with Moderate-Severe COPD Have an Increased Risk of Bronchiectasis (Chest, 2011) [MEDLINE]

 Multiple Myeloma (see Multiple Myeloma): antibody deficiency with normal total IgG levels (due to contribution of the paraprotein to the total IgG level and due to tumor cells altering normal regulatory T cells, impairing B-cell maturation)

-Prematurity in Infants: premature infants delivered before the third trimester usually lack adequate maternal immunoglobulin and may also more rapid metabolize the IgG that they have received
+Premature infants delivered before the third trimester usually lack adequate maternal immunoglobulin and may also more rapid metabolize the IgG that they have received

 IgG levels are typically affected more than IgM or IgA levels (however, the levels of IgG, IgM, and IgA may all be decreased in severe protein-losing enteropathy)